reidmorrison/jruby-jms/README.md

 interact with JMS in a highly performant way.
 Also, in this way you are not limited to whatever the Ruby wrapper would have exposed, since the entire JMS API is available to you at any time.

-The initial internal use version of JRuby-JMS was created in 2008.
-It has been in use in production since 2009.

 ### Install